Yonatankinfe/Transcript-Matcher/README.md

 # Transcript - Matcher

-A Python tool for finding matching segments in video transcripts using semantic similarity.
+A Python tool for finding matching segments in video transcripts using semantic similarity txt file only and a script txt file

 ## Features
 - Supports WebVTT (.vtt) and custom timestamped text (.txt) formats